by Tess Albin-Smith

 - Sales tax is a huge portion of the revenue so tourism is important.
 Tourists come for festivals and sports.
 Create more parks with room for activities that can generate income such as softball or soccer tournaments and music festivals.

-Tess Albin-Smith—Active as a substitute teacher, musician, and school and tour bus driver, Tess previously worked as Jackson Demonstration State Forest assistant manager, California state biologist and forester, one of the first female foresters with the Department of Forestry and Fire Protection (CDF), working in reforestation and prescribed burning programs, and CDF peace officer.
-She earned a Bachelor of Science degree in Renewable Natural Resources and a Master of Science degree in Range Management, both from the University of California, Davis.
+Active as a substitute teacher, musician, and school and tour bus driver, Tess Albin-Smith previously worked as Jackson Demonstration State Forest assistant manager, California state biologist and forester, and CDF peace officer.
+She was one of the first female foresters with the Department of Forestry and Fire Protection (CDF), working in reforestation and prescribed burning programs.
+Tess earned a Bachelor of Science degree in Renewable Natural Resources and a Master of Science degree in Range Management, both from the University of California, Davis.